Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Full Space of Vacuum Solutions

 This can easily be integrated with the result

 where Eq.~\eqref{eq:Ebfull} was used in the last step.
 This leads immediately to the shift, given by

 Note that here we have a sign choice as the root of Eq.~\eqref{eq:sinbfull} has to be taken.
 This sign choice was absorbed in $N$.
 Exactly this sign is important to construct the continuous extension in the main text.
-The Hamiltonian constraint $\H^{eff} = 0$ can be brought in the form that it is the derivative of Eq.~\eqref{eq:sinbfull}, i.e. is trivially satisfied.
-Therefore the spacetime is fully determined up to the free gauge choice $N$.
+The Hamiltonian constraint $\H^{eff} = 0$ is trivially satisfied as it can be rewritten as a derivative of Eq.~\eqref{eq:sinbfull}.
+Therefore, the spacetime is fully determined up to the free gauge choice $N$.
 The general metric then reads

 with $N^x$ given by Eq.~\eqref{eq:Nxfullsol} and only dependent on the lapse $N$ and the integration constants $D$ and $C$.